 2. GENERAL PURPOSES: The benefits of the Protective Covenants and Interval Ownership Agreement set forth herein are intended to run with the land and to each Owner, his heirs, personal representatives, administrators, successors and assigns.
 This Agreement ls made for the purposes of creating and keeping the Unit a desirable, attractive, beneficial and suitable place of abode, of guarding against losses by fire and other hazards, of-providing for Use Periods during which each of the various Owners will possess the Unit, and of providing rules and regulations for- the mutual benefit and protection of each of the Owners.

-3. MANNER OF SUBJECTING CONDOMINUM UNITS TO THIS AGREEMENT: In order to subject the Unit to the provisions of this Agreement, Grantor must: (a) record in the real property records of Flathead County, Montana, a written instrument signed by Grantor substantially in the form set forth hereto, and (b) execute and deliver to an Original Owner a deed conveying a Interval Estate in a Glacier Village Unit which contains substantially the. statement set forth below and which is recorded in the real property records of Flathead County, Montana:
+3. MANNER OF SUBJECTING CONDOMINUM UNITS TO THIS AGREEMENT: In order to subject the Unit to the provisions of this Agreement, Grantor must: (a) record in the real property records of Flathead County, Montana, a written instrument signed by Grantor substantially in the form set forth hereto, and (b) execute and deliver to an Original Owner a deed conveying an Interval Estate in a Glacier Village Unit which contains substantially the statement set forth below and which is recorded in the real property records of Flathead County, Montana:

 “The Grantee of the undivided Interval Estate in the condominium unit conveyed by this deed, by his acceptance of this deed, hereby (a) agrees to take such Interval Estate subject to Declaration of Protective Covenants and Interval Ownership Agreement dated ____, 20__, and recorded under Reception No. _________________ of the real property records of Flathead County, Montana; (b) agrees to perform and to abide by all of the terms and conditions of such Declaration of Protective Covenants and Alternate Year Interval Estate Ownership Agreement; and (c) agrees that the Interval Estate conveyed by this deed is Interval Estate No. in Unit No's. ___________ of Phase ______, Glacier Village which entitles grantee to possess the Unit during Use Period(s)- as described in Exhibit A of the Ownership Agreement for Glacier Village and any amendments thereto; and to 1/102nd undivided interest as tenant in common with the other owners of Interval Estates in and to the remainder.”

 4. MULTIPLE INTERVAL ESTATES: An Owner may own one or more Interval Estates in a Unit.
-Such ownership shall entitle such owner to possession of the Unit only during the corresponding Use Periods determined as set forth in Exhibit A. They may convey or encumber their Interval Estates in any manner except an Interval Estate may not be further subdivided.
+Such ownership shall entitle such owner to possession of the Unit only during the corresponding Use Periods determined as set forth in Exhibit A. He may convey his Interval Estates in any manner in conformity with Paragraph 6, below.
+Any intended conveyance of less than the entire Interval Estate owned shall be subject to prior approval by the Managing Agent, which approval may be approved or denied at the Managing Agent’s sole discretion.
 Notwithstanding the foregoing, if any owner owns successive Use Periods they shall be entitled to the exclusive use of such Unit during the. six-hour period between such periods and the Managing Agent shall not (unless requested by such Owner or his Guest) provide maid or cleaning service during such six-hour period.